Natnahom/kaim-week-11/README.md

 LSTM is more flexible and accurate but requires more data and computational resources.

+# Task 3: Forecast Future Market Trends
+This repository contains the code and documentation for Task 3 of the financial data analysis project.
+The goal of this task is to use the best-performing model from Task 2 (either SARIMA or LSTM) to forecast Tesla's (TSLA) future stock prices for the next 6-12 months.
+We will analyze the forecasted trends, visualize the results, and provide insights on potential market opportunities and risks.

+## Table of Contents
+- Objective

+- Data Description

+- Steps Performed

+- Code Structure

+- Outputs

+- How to Run the Code

+- Dependencies

+- Key Insights

+## Objective
+- The objective of this task is to:

+Use the trained SARIMA or LSTM model to forecast Tesla's stock prices for the next 6-12 months.

+Visualize the forecasted prices alongside historical data.

+Analyze the forecasted trends to identify potential market opportunities and risks.

+## Data Description
+The dataset includes historical stock price data for Tesla (TSLA) sourced from YFinance.
+The data covers the period from January 1, 2015, to January 31, 2025, and includes the following columns:

+- Date: Trading day timestamp.

+Open, High, Low, Close: Daily price metrics.

+- Adj Close: Adjusted close price to account for dividends and splits.

+- Volume: Total number of shares traded each day.

+## Steps Performed
+- Load the Trained Model:

+Load the best-performing model (SARIMA or LSTM) from Task 2.

+- Generate Future Forecasts:

+Use the trained model to generate forecasts for the next 6-12 months.

+- Visualize the Forecast:

+Plot the forecasted prices alongside historical data.

+Include confidence intervals (for SARIMA) to show the range of expected prices.

+- Interpret the Results:

+Analyze the forecasted trends to identify long-term trends (upward, downward, or stable).

+Assess volatility and risk based on confidence intervals.

+Highlight potential market opportunities and risks.

+## Code Structure
+The code is modular and organized into functions for better readability and reusability.
+Below is the structure of the code:

+## Functions
+- load_sarima_model:

+Load the trained SARIMA model from a file.

+- load_lstm_model:

+Load the trained LSTM model from a file.

+- sarima_forecast:

+Generate future forecasts using the SARIMA model.

+- lstm_forecast:

+Generate future forecasts using the LSTM model.

+- plot_forecast:

+Visualize the forecasted prices alongside historical data.

+- interpret_forecast:

+Analyze the forecasted trends to identify market opportunities and risks.

+## Outputs
+- Forecast Plot:

+A plot showing historical prices and forecasted prices for the next 6-12 months.

+Confidence intervals (for SARIMA) to indicate the range of expected prices.

+- Forecast Analysis:

+Trend analysis (upward, downward, or stable).

+Volatility and risk assessment based on confidence intervals.

+Market opportunities and risks based on the forecasted trend.

+## How to Run the Code
+1. Clone the repository:

+2. Install the required dependencies:

+- pip install -r requirements.txt
+3. Run the Python script:
+- Follow the forecasting.ipynb

+## Dependencies
+The following Python libraries are required to run the code:

+- yfinance

+- pandas

+- numpy

+- matplotlib

+- statsmodels

+- pmdarima

+- scikit-learn

+- tensorflow

+- joblib

+## Trend Analysis:

+- The forecast shows whether Tesla's stock prices are expected to increase (upward trend), decrease (downward trend), or remain stable.

+1. Volatility and Risk:

+Confidence intervals (for SARIMA) indicate the level of uncertainty in the forecast.

+Higher volatility suggests greater risk and potential for larger price swings.

+2. Market Opportunities and Risks:

+An upward trend suggests potential opportunities for investment.

+A downward trend suggests potential risks and the need for caution.

 ## Author
 - Natnahom Asfaw
 - 27/02/2025